s3h10r/polaroidme/README.md

 foo@bar:~$ feh /tmp/example.polaroid.png
 ```

-all available options of polaroidme:
+Use `polaroidme --help` to get a description of all available options:

 ```
 polaroidme - converts an image into vintage polaroid style